Conservatism in the United States: Veterans organizations

 There have been numerous large veterans organizations in American history, most notably the Grand Army of the Republic (GAR), the Veterans of Foreign Wars, and the American Legion.
 They have generally tended to be conservative in politics, with an emphasis on veterans' benefits.
-The GAR, according to Stuart McConnell, promoted, "a nationalism that honored white, native-stock, middle-class males and ...affirmed a prewar ideal of a virtuous, millennial Republic, based on the independent producer, entrepreneurial capitalism, and the citizen-soldier volunteer".
+The GAR, according to Stuart McConnell, promoted, "a nationalism that honored white, native-stock, middle-class males and ... affirmed a prewar ideal of a virtuous, millennial Republic, based on the independent producer, entrepreneurial capitalism, and the citizen-soldier volunteer".
 Political conservatism has been an important aspect of the American Legion since its founding in the 1920s.
 The American Legion always paid very close attention to domestic subversion, especially the threat of domestic communism.
-However, it paid little attention to foreign affairs before 1945.
-It ignored the League of Nations and was hostile to the Washington Naval Conference of 1921 that rolled back the naval arms race in the 1920s.
+But it paid little attention to foreign affairs prior to the end of World War II in 1945.
+It ignored the League of Nations and was hostile to the Washington Naval Conference in 1921, which rolled back the naval arms race in the 1920s.
 Pacifism was popular in the 1920s, and Legion locals ridiculed it and sometimes booed the Women's International League for Peace and Freedom.
 During World War II, it accepted the wartime alliance with Stalin against Nazi Germany.

-As the Cold War emerged in 1946–1947, the Legion paid increasing attention to an anti-Soviet foreign policy.
+As the Cold War commenced following the end of World War II in 1945, the Legion paid increasing attention to an anti-Soviet foreign policy.
 Its Counter-Subversive Activities Committee in 1946 began publishing the American Legion Firing Line, a newsletter for members which provides information on communist, fascist, and other extremist groups to its subscribers.
 It warned members against far-right groups such as the John Birch Society and antisemitic groups.
 By the late 1950s, the newsletter became much more interested in foreign affairs.